 Well, that’s not exactly true.
-There was a pier of Brighton beach and located just where the zip wire is today.
+There was a pier of Brighton beach located just where the zip wire is today.
 But it was in industrial Pier used for loading and offloading shops that came from Diep.
 It was very fashionable at the time for people to promenade along the Brighton seafront and stroll upon the Royal Suspension pier, otherwise known as the chain pier.
-Due to the additional strain this pier received from all these promenading dandies.
+Due to the additional strain, this pier received from all these promenading dandies.

 The Chain Pier became dilapidated rather quicker than expected.
 Eugenius Birch, a designer and engineer, wanted to design a pier to accommodate these heavy strollers.
 At the same time, also overcome the hostile seashore and bring in more visitors to the seaside resort.

 The West Pier originally opened up in 1866, and it was Englands first ever promenading Pier and proved very successful for just over a century.
 The pier had an open deck, six tiny ornamental houses, two toll houses, and glass screens to protect visitors from the summer’s intense wind and even the sun.